 Systems Thinking Explained Simply

-In this post, we’ll unpack all you need to know about systems, defining exactly what they are, their key elements, why understanding the nature of systems is important and more.
+In this post, we’ll unpack all you need to know about systems, defining exactly what they are, their key elements, why understanding the nature of them is important and more.

 What Is A System?